 The idea behind this method is three-fold.

-- Thin stemmed microgreens, such as amaranth or some mustards, have weak stems, and the weight leads to crooked stems.
+- Thin-stemmed microgreens, such as amaranth or some mustards, have weak stems, and the weight leads to crooked stems.

 - When the room temperature is warm, or soil has not completely composted (common during the pandemic as suppliers rushed to meet demand), the soil temperature will reach levels that can increase mold growth.
-Or even get hot enough to kill the seeds when using the weighted method.
+Or even get hot enough to kill the seeds using the weighted method.

 The reduced airflow doesn't let the heat or moisture escape.
 In cases like these, the domed method is the way to go.